If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 Here’s a summary of red flags that indicate you’re in a situationship:

-1. Plans are always last-minute
+1. Your plans are always last-minute

 It’s a gesture that says: “I care enough about you to make sure we see each other on a regular basis.”